-These conglomerates, in the initial stages of deposition, obstructed the courses of the rivers draining from the higher reaches of the Himalayas and formed temporary lakes.
+These conglomerates, in the initial stages of deposition, obstructed the courses of the rivers draining from the higher reaches of the Himalayan mountains and formed temporary lakes.

-With the passage of time, these temporary lakes accumulated more and more conglomerates.
+With passage of time, these temporary lakes accumulated more and more conglomerates.

 When the rivers were able to cut their courses through the lakes filled with conglomerate deposits, the lakes were drained away leaving behind plains called ‘duns’ or ‘doons’ in the west and ‘duars’ in the east.

 Dehra Dun in Uttarakhand is the best example.

 Potli Kothri, Chumbi, Kyarda, Chaukhamba, Udhampur and Kotli are other important duns.

 In between the Shiwaliks in the south and the Greater Himalayas in the north.